suiumkanulanbek/Top-Anime-Ratings/README.md

-this is a project that displays anime ratings!
+This project is an auto-updating website that displays anime ratings from MyAnimeList every week!